kristinriebe/provenance-rave/readme-implementation-notes.md

 ## Prov-DAL
 If a user asks for the provenance record of an entity with option "STEP=LAST", then I interprete it as one step *backwards in time*.
 I have cases where the backwards provenance of a data item is not recorded, only for the collection to which it belongs.
 With STEP=LAST I originally returned only 1 provenance relation for the data item, which did not include any "backwards" information (just the hadMember link).
 Now, in such a case, I track the collection's relations further until at least one wasGeneratedBy or one wasDerivedFrom link is found.

+The ID value for ProvDAL can now occur multiple times.
+It can be an entity or activity ID.

 ## Implementing Collection
 Entities that are collections and can have members are stored as Collection, which is an inherited class from Entity.
 So far, the attributes are not different, thus when serializing/displaying a collection, it has the same attributes as an entity.
 Also, when loading collection data into the database, collections are stored in the entity-table and only additionally linked from the collection-table.
 I.e. when looking for an entity or a collection, it's still enough to do the lookup with the entity-table.
 But if one needs to make sure that something is a collection, then one should look it up in the collection-table.